 While asking the 5 Whys is a powerful way to gauge your audience, understand the need for your message, and determine what the best method of communication is, you should also keep these rules in mind when communicating online:

-In text-based communications, it can be difficult to project a tone or attitude through your words since we are not physically present with our coworkers or supervisors.
-A lot can be misinterpreted, so it’s important you consider the tone of your writing and display empathy whenever possible.
+In text-based communications, it can be difficult to project a tone or attitude through your words since you’re not physically present with your coworkers or supervisors.
+A lot can be misinterpreted, so it’s important to consider the tone of your writing and display empathy whenever possible.

 While you should maintain whatever level of professionalism is necessary for the purpose of your communication, many email services and IM software like Slack allow for you to include emojis and even GIFs.
-Be aware of bombarding your team with too many images and videos to digest, but a well-placed and well-considered image-based pop culture reference or creatively inserted emoji can elevate or change the tone of many messages.
+Don’t bombard your team with excessive images and videos to digest, but a well-placed and well-considered image-based pop culture reference or creatively inserted emoji can elevate or change the tone of many messages.

 Since we have so many ways to communicate now, it’s important to be mindful of the channels you use, whether you’re in-person or in-office.

-- Similarly, if you need to have a more in-depth conversation with several people or need to relay complicated information, meetings are the best way to go.
-Requesting cameras be on during video meetings can be a great way to gauge whether your audience understands you because you have the ability to study facial expressions, and it’s also a nice way to feel just a little more connected.
+Similarly, if you need to have a more in-depth conversation with several people or need to relay complicated information, meetings are the best way to go.
+Requesting cameras be on during video meetings can be a great way to gauge whether your audience understands you, because you have the ability to study facial expressions.
+It’s also a nice way to feel just a little more connected.

-When emailing, give your teammates and supervisors time to think about what you have said before sending a follow up email within an hour or two.
-For emails specifically, it’s best to give it at least 24 business hours before sending a follow-up email.
-Instant messaging has its own set of rules: if you receive an instant message during work hours, not responding within 24 hours may be considered rude, so aim to respond in a timely manner of an hour or two, if you can’t respond immediately.
-If you feel you need more time to craft an adequate response, simply let your teammate know you will follow up with them via an email.
+When emailing, give your teammates and supervisors time to think about what you’ve said before sending a follow-up email within an hour or two.
+It’s best to give it at least 24 business hours before sending a follow-up email.
+Instant messaging has its own set of rules: if you receive an instant message during work hours, not responding within 24 hours may be considered rude, so aim to do so within an hour or two, if you can’t respond immediately.
+If you feel you need more time to craft an adequate response, simply let your teammate know you’ll follow up with them via an email.

-Your old high school English teacher is not the only one who cares about grammar and clarity of thought in your writing.
-Messages littered with stray commas, missing punctuation, misspelled words, and errors of thought can be seen as sloppy and unprofessional by the recipient.
-Instant messaging platforms like Slack sometimes have an editing function you can employ after a message is sent, but it’s not possible to do that with an email, so be sure to proofread your messages for grammar, spelling, and general clarity before you send that message off into cyberspace.
+Your old high school English teacher isn’t the only one who cares about grammar and clarity of thought in your writing.
+Messages littered with stray commas, missing punctuation, misspelled words, and other errors can be seen as sloppy and unprofessional by the recipient.
+Instant messaging platforms like Slack sometimes have an editing function you can employ after a message is sent, but it’s not possible to do that with an email.
+Be sure to proofread your messages for grammar, spelling, and general clarity before you send that message off into cyberspace.

 Netiquette Rules for Video Conferencing